 Having had our fill of Chinese food, we headed to the foodie haven of Belem, a town famous for Portuguese egg tarts (Portuguese: Pastel de nata)!
 I was beaming with delight for I really do love egg tarts.
 After parking our car at the Alfonso de Albuquerque Square, we had an ice-cream at the clean and modern Belem Santini gelateria.
 The gelato is not bad!

 We worked off the ice-cream and chinese lunch by visiting a few touristy shops selling postcards, tacky souvenirs and chocolates in the town of Belem.
 I love my visit to the Museu Nacional dos Coches.
 It fills my heart with joy to see the Cinderella’s royal coaches on display.
-Don’t bother paying for the Cloister of Jeronimo Monastery.
-It’s sufficient just to take a picture for the “gram” from the outside.
+Do pay a visit to the Cloister of Jeronimo Monastery.
 Another must see is the medieval fortified Belem tower.

 For a grand finale to your Belem trip, do eat at the Pasteis de Belem’s cafe.
 Psst!
 It’s our little secret!
 Don’t stand in the sun and queue for your egg tarts.
 Just go deep into the belly of the Pasteis de Belem, you will pass the kitchen window where you can watch how these egg tarts are made and then bag your own table at the grand cafe.
 A truly delicious egg tart is best savoured with some peace and quiet.
 How very civilised indeed!